Last Updated on October 28, 2023

-Tenderness can be elicited by gentle squeeze of the heel.
+Tenderness can be elicited by a gentle squeeze of the heel.

 Ecchymosis that may tracks distally to the sole of the foot may be noted.
 This particular pattern of ecchymosis is known as the Mondor sign, is pathognomonic for calcaneal fracture.

 The neurovascular examination should be conducted and compared to opposite foot.

 A complete musculoskeletal examination is indicated to rule out or establish any other injury.